hroskes/trackSplitting/README.txt

                     Bool_t relative = kFALSE,Bool_t logscale = kFALSE,
                     Double_t xcut = 10,Double_t ycut = 3,Char_t *saveas = "")

-Creates multiple profiles on the same canvas.
+Creates multiple profiles or histograms on the same canvas.
 The profiles come from different files, but all use the same variables. files and names should be arrays of strings, and their lengths should be nFiles. files contains filenames, and names are labels that go in the legend.